V. S. Naipaul: 1956–1958: Early Trinidad novels

 Back in England, Deutsch informed Naipaul that The Mystic Masseur would not be published for another ten months.
 Naipaul's anger at the publisher together with his anxiety about surviving as a writer aroused more creative energy: The Suffrage of Elvira was written with great speed during the early months of 1957.
 In June 1957, The Mystic Masseur was finally published.
 The reviews were generally complimentary, though some were also patronising.
 Still shy of his 25th birthday, Naipaul copied out many of the reviews by hand for his mother, including the Daily Telegraph's, "V. S. Naipaul is a young writer who contrives to blend Oxford wit with home-grown rambunctiousness and not do harm to either."
 Awaiting his book royalties, in summer 1957, Naipaul accepted his only full-time employment, the position of editorial assistant at the Cement and Concrete Association (C&CA).
 The association published the magazine Concrete Quarterly.
 Although he disliked the desk job and remained in it for a mere ten weeks, the salary of £1,000 a year provided financial stability, allowing him to send money to Trinidad.
 The C&CA was also to be the office setting for Naipaul's later novel, Mr Stone and the Knights Companion.
 Around this same time, writer Francis Wyndham, who had taken Naipaul under his wing, introduced him to novelist Anthony Powell.
 Powell, in turn, convinced the publisher of the New Statesman, Kingsley Martin, to give Naipaul a part-time job reviewing books.
 Naipaul would review books once a month from 1957 to 1961.

 With many West Indian writers now active in England, Caribbean Voices was judged to have achieved its purpose and slated to terminate in August 1958.
 Naipaul's relations with his BBC employers began to fray.
 Despite three years of hosting the programme and three completed novels, he had been unable to make the transition to mainstream BBC programming.
 He claimed later that he was told those jobs were reserved for Europeans.
 In July 1958, after arriving late for a program, Naipaul was reprimanded by the producers, and, in his words, "broke with the BBC".

-With promotional help from Andre Deutsh, Naipaul's novels would soon receive critical acclaim.
+With promotional help from André Deutsch, Naipaul's novels would soon receive critical acclaim.
 The Mystic Masseur was awarded the John Llewellyn Rhys Prize in 1958, and Miguel Street the Somerset Maugham Award in 1961, W. Somerset Maugham himself approving the first-ever selection of a non-European.